tferrari92/automate-all-the-things/README.md

 ## Terraform Backend Deployment Pipeline

-Before deploying our whole infrastructure, we will create an Amazon S3 Bucket and DynamoDB table on aws with Terraform.<br>
-These two resources will allow us to store our terraform state remotely and for state locking.
+Before deploying our whole infrastructure, we will create an Amazon S3 Bucket and DynamoDB table on aws with Terraform.
+These two resources will allow us to store our terraform state remotely and lock it.<br/>

+This is probably not necessary for this excercise but it's a best practice when working on a team.<br>
+Storing it remotely means that everyone on the team can access the same state file, and locking it means that only one person can access it at a time, this prevents state conflicts.

-1. Go to Pipelines on the left side menu
+1. On your Azure DevOps project, go to Pipelines on the left side menu.
-2. Select Pipelines under Pipelines on the left side menu
+2. Select Pipelines under Pipelines on the left side menu.
-3. Click on Create/New pipeline
+3. Click on "Create Pipeline".
-4. Select Github
+4. Select Github.
 5. Give access to repo if it's the first time connecting to GitHub.
 Else select the repository.
-6. Select Existing Azure Pipelines YAML file
+6. Select Existing Azure Pipelines YAML file.
-7. Select Branch and Path to the pipeline YAML file and click Continue
+7. Under Branch select "main" and under Path select "/azure-devops/00-deploy-backend.yml".
+Click Continue.
+8. (OPTIONAL) If you DON'T have a hosted parallelism, you'll need to go to the pipeline file on the repo and under automate-all-the-things/azure-devops
+/00-deploy-backend.yml
-8. Click on Save & Run
+8. Click on Save & Run.
 9. Rename the pipeline to "deploy-backend".
 On the Pipelines screen, click on the three-dot menu to see the Rename/move option.
 10. The terraform state file will be exported as an artifact.
 You'll find it in the pipeline run screen.
 You can download it and save it in case you need to destroy the backend later.